chisui/dakka/thesis/main.md

   deriving (Functor, Applicative, Monad, MonadWriter [SystemMessage], MonadState a)
 ```

 Notice that we only need one `Writer` since we combined create and send actions into a single type.
 Since `ActorContext` is nothing more than the composition of several Monad transformers it is itself a monad.
-Using `GeneralizedNewtypeDeriving` we can derive several useful monad instances. the classes `MonadWriter` and `MonadState` are provided by the `mtl` package.
+Using `GeneralizedNewtypeDeriving` we can derive several useful monad instances.
+The classes `MonadWriter` and `MonadState` are provided by the `mtl` package.

 Since we added the actor type to the signature of `ActorContext` we need to change definition of `behavior` to reflect this: